 Our programs include:

-- The Walks in the Woods program, which began in 2007, is designed to connect more people with nature while educating them about the importance of protecting and maintaining these natural habitats, which provide shelter and food for a variety of animal and plant species.
+The Walks in the Woods program, which began in 2007, is designed to connect more people with nature while educating them about the importance of protecting and maintaining these natural habitats, which provide shelter and food for a variety of animal and plant species.
 Lead by expert volunteers, attendees have the opportunity to take a leisurely stroll at a local nature preserve or park to explore the natural habitats.
-(Click here to view our 2015 Walks in the Woods schedule)
+Click here to learn more about our Walks in the Woods.

-- Our Water Education Programming in Local Schools, which began fall of 2014, will further educate students about Long Island’s water – namely, the sole source aquifer that provides our drinking water and the streams, wetlands, bays and Sound that make Long Island such a desirable place to live.
-The program will use interactive lessons to demonstrate the connection between protecting land and water and engage students in their stewardship.
+The Long Island Water Education Programming, which began fall of 2014, educates students about Long Island’s water – namely, the sole source aquifer that provides our drinking water and the streams, wetlands, bays and Sound that make Long Island such a desirable place to live.
+The program uses interactive lessons to demonstrate the connection between protecting land and water and engage students in their stewardship.
+Click here to learn more about the Long Island Water Education Program.

 - Water Quality Symposium for Elected Officials, October 7, 2014 (Read more)